ConceptualBlending/monster_render_system/README.md

       |   |-- c.png # Image 4
 ```

 The repository index file *myrep.jso* contains (relative) paths to images inside the repository as well as an unique name for each image and a list of defined connection points.
 Not each file inside the repository index file directory should be named here.
 However, if an image is listed inside the repository index file, make sure the file exists.
 Assume creating four *types* based on *A/a.png*, *A/b.png*, *B/b.png*.
 Please note that a type is only identified by it's name.
 As you will see we take one image file twice (*A/a.png*) and have to equal images (*A/b.png*, *B/b.png*).
-The following file descripes four different *types*.
+The following file describes four different *types*.
 Please ignore the (required) fields *MedusaFormatToken* and *Version* for now and use them as below.
 You should personalize your repository with the following properties: *RepositoryName*, *RepositoryDescription* and a list of *authors*.

 The index file content is
 ```